nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />

 *Figure 2.
-Interactions between components for the `deleteexp 1` command*
+Interactions between components for the `deletecli 1` command*

 The sections below give more details of each component.